-How does infrastructure shape global governance?
-I am addressing this large question through a focus on the infrastructure of measurement at the global level.
-This work is part of a project in collaboration with Benedict Kingsbury, Paul Mertenskoetter, Thomas Streinz and Nahuel Maisley in which we hope to establish a network of scholars working on the role of infrastructure in global governance.
-In this talk, I take the lens of infrastructure as a way of understanding global practices of measurement and their political implications.
+In this recording, Professor Sally Engle Merry, of New York University, discusses how infrastructure shapes global governance.
+Sally addresses this large question through a focus on the infrastructure of measurement at the global level.
+This work is part of a project in collaboration with Benedict Kingsbury, Paul Mertenskoetter, Thomas Streinz and Nahuel Maisley in which they hope to establish a network of scholars working on the role of infrastructure in global governance.
+In this talk, Sally takes the lens of infrastructure as a way of understanding global practices of measurement and their political implications.

 View other recordings from ANU College of Law on the Recordings page